JordanTreDaniel/mmstr/hooks/README.md

 # Custom React Hooks

-This directory contains custom React hooks for state management in the ExplicaMe application.
+This directory contains custom React hooks for state management in the MMSTR application.

 ## Available Hooks